ducksouplab/deploy-ducksoup/README.md

 Docker Compose is used to run and manage (for instance update and automatically restart) the app.
 The app is broken down as `profiles` in `docker-compose.yml`:

 - the `ducksoup` profile defines DuckSoup
-- the `experiment` profile defines an example web app that uses DuckSoup (client-side) and relies on a PostgreSQL database (server-side)
+- the `experiment` profile defines 3 services: `mastok` a service that routes users to `experiment`, an example web app that uses DuckSoup (client-side) and relies on a `db`, a PostgreSQL database
 - the `monitoring` profile defines a monitoring utility that relies on Grafana and Prometheus, to display information about the server state
 - the `nvidia` profile extends the monitoring utility with GPU data exporter